Online MBA in Kansas

 The program aims to develop a sense of entrepreneurship, as students gain the skills needed to operate and run a business.
 Students will have to complete 45 credit hours in total, 27 of which are for business core courses and 16 of which are for integrated courses, and 12 of which are electives.

 3. University of Kansas

-The program has a total of 14 courses.
-Students will have to complete a total of 42 credit hours.
-Each course has a duration of 8 weeks.
-The entire program period is two years.
-It is completely online.
-There are also three concentrations: management & leadership, marketing, and finance.
-Admissions take place in summer, fall, and spring.
+The program has a total of 14 eight-week courses, and students will have to complete a total of 42 credit hours.
+The entire program period is two years and can be completed entirely online.
+Three concentrations are offered: Management & Leadership, Marketing, and Finance.
+Admission takes place in summer, fall, and spring.

 4. Washburn University